mcvnh/tradehub-elixir/README.md

-# Tradehub API Elixir SDK
+# Tradehub

+Welcome to the Tradehub API Elixir project.
+The goal of this project is to empower other developers and end users by offering a Elixir client that is able to interact with all aspects of the Tradehub blockchain and DEMEX decentralized exchange via its REST/WS endpoints.

+**NOTE**: This module is under development and may change drastically from each update.
+It is recommended to develop on Testnet first.

+Head over to [Tradehub Faucet](https://t.me/the_tradehub_bot) get receive free TestNet tokens.

 > The code found in this repository is unaudited and incomplete.
 Switcheo is not responsible for any losses incurred when using this code.

-It is recommended to develop on Testnet first.

-Head over to [Tradehub Faucet](https://t.me/the_tradehub_bot) get receive free TestNet tokens.

 ## Features